The effects of bullying can be long-lasting for victims including fear and anxiety, depression and thoughts of suicide.

 Some people think that bullying is "just a fact of life" or "a right of passage" and they don't take it seriously ... until someone they know is hurt by bullying.

 - 1 out of 5 kids are bullied

-- 5.4 million students skip school at some point in the year due to bullying
+- 5.4 million students skip school every day due to bullying

-- 9 out of 10 LGBTQ+ students experienced harassment at school
+- 9 out of 10 LGBT students experienced harassment at school

 Child and teen Bullying and Cyberbullying are both a growing problem.